 We should also consider or check how FLOW3 team is dealing with this (new) challenge, as they are also now maintaining 1.0 while working on 1.1.

-Updated by Ernesto Baschny over 1 year ago
+#1 Updated by Ernesto Baschny almost 8 years ago

 Some idea about the term "no brainer backports", a backport which might need no further review than by the Core Developer that is wanting to merge it: